ThePHPF/pie-design/README.md

 Shows all installed extensions available with the PHP version in the path, including their versions.
 This includes *all* loaded PHP extensions, and not just PIE-sourced ones.

-#### `verify {?version-constraint}`

-Shows the signature of the person who signed the version PIE would install, or from the specific version, if given.

 #### `upgrade {?{ext-name}{?:version-constraint}{?@dev-branch-name}}`

 Attempts to upgrade all installed versions to the latest available ones on GitHub (unless their major version has